SaadIqbal7/Pointer-Generator-Network-in-TensorFlow-2/README.md

 The python vocabulary file, Python Vocabulary.xlsx, contains the python vocabulary (operators and keywords).

 The network can be trained with pre trained glove word embeddings, or the word embeddings can be trained from start.
-You can use download the pre trained word embeddings from [this link](https://nlp.stanford.edu/projects/glove/).
+You can download the pre trained word embeddings from [this link](https://nlp.stanford.edu/projects/glove/).
 The notebook contains a helper function for loading glove word embeddings of any dimension.